billroy/bitlash-commander/README.md

 # Bitlash Commander

-Bitlash Commander is a node.js web interface toolkit for your Bitlash-powered Arduino.
+Bitlash Commander is a node.js web interface toolkit for Arduino.
 It serves a web page containing buttons and slider controls, easily customized, which trigger Bitlash scripts you specify to control the Arduino over the usb-serial link.

 ![screenshot](https://raw.github.com/billroy/bitlash-commander/master/screenshot.png)